tannerjt/AGStoShapefile/readme.md

 # Instructions

 1. Create a services.txt to include the services you wish to query
-2. Navigate to the script directory in command line and call with node:
+2. Create a directory to store the script output

 *You can install via NPM*